Published 30 August 2015, Cameron Hope.

 A single black monochrome painting carries the exhibition’s title.
 Indirect Response recalls the Modernist history of black monochromatic painting, such as the work of Kazimir Malevich or Ad Reinhardt.
 The idea of the black monochrome was presented in their art as a culmination and termination of the representational capability of art.
 Pictorial depth and verisimilitude of colour in painting were reduced to the two dimensional surface of the canvas, signaling the end of the medium’s primacy as a representational art.

-Of course, the self-professed dead end to the history of painting was and remains inflated conjecture, and is better considered as more of a riddling hypothesis on the nature of the genre.
+Of course, the often times professed death of painting was and remains inflated conjecture, and is better considered as more of a riddling hypothesis on the nature of the genre.
 As a work, Indirect Response provides a useful gateway between the colourful works and monochromatic green paintings in the exhibition.
 Its shades of black make it evocative of a photocopy of one, or a combination of other exhibited works, which Degroot notes was a conscious decision throughout the artistic process.
 In effect Degroot is trying to mirror the way that photocopies are always at once originals and copies of something that exists outside of themselves.
-(1)

 The understanding of how to make paintings that are both original and reiterative of something else is highlighted throughout this show.
 As a PhD candidate, the depth of Degroot’s research means his work must knowingly take onboard the impossibility of undoing the Modernist monochrome.
 He must work ‘in direct response’ to the black monochrome, photocopying and displaying these problems in order to keep them present.
 And yet he must also translate these problems into new and contemporary terms – define the parameters – to propel them forward.

-This exhibition is an exciting achievement in Degroot’s practice.
+This exhibition was an exciting achievement in Degroot’s practice.
 Essentially he has used his own language, created a personal lexicon in taking on the inveterate painterly, abstract conundrums of the 20th century.
 The voice that Degroot embodies in paint on canvas is one attenuated by a dauntless, personally private tone – refreshingly revealing for an abstract artist.
-The works throughout this exhibition are aesthetically bold and determined, without the detached and impersonal veneer commonly found in abstraction.
+The works throughout this exhibition conveyed an aesthetic strength and determination, without the detached and impersonal veneer commonly found in abstraction.

 Composite Orders, the collective title of the green monochromes, is a term originating in the study of architecture to describe a method of hybridising elements from distinct precepts of design, called orders.
 A composite order is an amalgam of elements; a synthetic combination of aesthetic characteristics from distinct places organised in a manner which allows those elements to build atop each other while keeping their origins visible.